projection-error/hokeypokey/README.md

 <p align="center">Not 100% right - Na3,Nc3,and Nh3 are also allowed.
 The goal is to keep moving the knight until risk is near-existential.</p>

 Once a threat is posed, the strategy is abandoned.
 Against engines/good players, this is a horrible strategy to take because the opponent gets free moves.
 However, I intend to explore the following interesting properties this opening presents:
-- Non-Committal Position: Since I do not make a committal move until far into the game, there is opportunity for the positions to reach very unique set-ups.
+- Non-Committal Position: Since I do not make a committal move until far into the game, there is opportunity for the positions to reach very unique set-ups and potentially advantageous asymmetries.
 Frequent play of this opening leads to a knowledge disparity that might enable an edge.
 - Lowered Guard: An opponent may play with less focus or over-extend.
 Since I convert to playing normally once a threat is posed, I may be able to surprise them.
 - Time Advantage: Although marginal, a slight time advantage over my opponent due to my fast pre-moves plus whatever time they spend raising their eyebrows (see below).
 In some blitz games, this may prove decisive.
 - Fun: Because this opening is kind of hokey (literally), it leads to very unique positions that *may* enable advantages.